opensearch-project/opensearch-build/README.md

 The [OpenSearch Dashboards repo](https://github.com/opensearch-project/OpenSearch-Dashboards) is built first, followed by all declared plugin repositories.

-All final output is placed into an `artifacts` folder along with a build output `manifest.yml` that contains output details.
+All final output is placed into an `builds` folder along with a build output `manifest.yml` that contains output details.

 Artifacts will contain the following folders.

 ```
-/artifacts
+/builds
-  bundle/ <- contains opensearch or opensearch-dashboards min tarball
+  dist/ <- contains opensearch or opensearch-dashboards min tarball
   maven/ <- all built maven artifacts
   plugins/ <- all built plugin zips
   core-plugins/ <- all built core plugins zip